Apra-Labs/React-Boilerplate/README.md

 ## Coding standards

 📌 Folder's name should be camelCase.
-Ex: home\
+Ex: userPage\
 📌 Component's name should be PascalCase Ex: ButtonComponent.tsx\
 📌 Utility files should be named in camelCase Ex: i18n.ts\
 📌 Formal function and variable should be in camelCase Ex: handleChange\